 The applicable law of fraudulent conveyance is not likely to be that of the Marshall Islands.
 Since a challenge based on a fraudulent conveyance will no doubt come from an adversely affected creditor, the applicable law might be that where the transfer took place or its effects occurred.
-A number of bankruptcy cases begun by Marshall Islands companies have been filed and conducted in the US, and the US Law of Fraudulent Conveyance might apply.
-The commercial civil law of the Marshall Islands is, in any event, largely consistent with US law generally.
-In the unlikely event that a creditor challenged a transfer as fraudulent, there is no reason to believe the analysis or result would be different than would occur in the US courts.
+A number of bankruptcy cases begun by Marshall Islands companies have been filed and conducted in the United States, and the United States law of fraudulent conveyances might apply.
+The commercial civil law of the Marshall Islands is, in any event, largely consistent with United States law generally.
+In the unlikely event that a creditor challenged a transfer as fraudulent, there is no reason to believe the analysis or result would be different than would occur in the United States courts.